Please have a look through the frequently asked taxidermy questions below. If you do not find the answer you're looking for, please contact me.

 Repair: If the item is not very valuable, this can be done by your local taxidermist (have a look in your local Yellow Pages).

 Insect attack: I believe current museum policy is to freeze the item below 22°C or lower for approximately 2 weeks, remove the item from the freezer and keep it in a sealed bag for a week, then re-freeze for a further week.
 This ensures that any eggs that hatch due to a mock spring are killed.

 Cleaning: This can be done by gently knocking off dust or using a blower on mammals.
 A damp cloth can also be used to clean more stubborn stains.
 You will need to take the item to a taxidermist if this fails or you feel it is beyond this stage.

-The USA is different and their laws forbid the import of any endemic bird or mammal (MBTA List) - see this link below for a list of the birds on the the MBTA List:
+The USA is different and their laws forbid the import of any endemic bird or mammal - see Migratory Bird Treaty Act Protected Species (10.13 List).

 Please phone or email and let me know if you are not in the UK: